xrazis/haris.razis.com/content/posts/balkan-tet.md

 align=center link="/blog/balkan-tet/IMG_3185.jpg" target="_blank" >}}

 The TET ends at the Slovenian boarder, near the town of Delnice.
-We chose to skip the final section since it was paved, and instead headed to Zadar for our first overnight stay on the way back.
+We chose to skip the final section since it was paved and instead headed to Zadar for our first overnight stay on the way back.
 We chose Zadar as it seemed good-looking enough on the photos (as it actually was irl) and it was on our way as we wanted to visit Split and Dubrovnik.